-When people correctly understand that they continually fail to keep the Law of God, but erroneously believe that they must earn redemption by their works, they will always invent a multitude of additional laws to force themselves to obey God’s law.
-However, these added rules inevitable only govern outward behavior, ignoring what goes on in the heart.
+When people correctly understand that they continually fail to keep the Law of God, but erroneously believe that they must earn redemption by their own works, they will always invent a multitude of additional laws to force themselves to obey God’s law.
+However, these added rules inevitably only govern outward behavior, ignoring what goes on in the heart.
 This focus on outward behavior shifts the focus away from God to self.
 It destroys love for God, and with that is destroyed love for fellow men, leading people to judge each other harshly on the basis of the laws which they themselves added.

 This also happened in Judaism.
 One of the oldest requirements in the Mishnah is to build a fence around the Law of Moses.
-This means that the Jews had to develop rules and regulations as a wall of protection against sin (noncompliance with the Law of God).
-Over their long history they added thousands of rules, which collectively became known as the “traditions of the elders”.
-For instance, the Law requires one not to use the name of God in vain, but the traditions stipulate that one should not use the name of God at all, but rather to use the term “the name” instead.
+This means that the Jews had to develop rules and regulations as a wall of protection against sin (non-compliance with the Law of God).
+Over their long history, they added thousands of rules, which collectively became known as the “traditions of the elders”.
+For instance, the Law requires one not to use the name of God in vain, but the traditions stipulate that one should not use the name of God at all, but rather use the term “the name” instead.

-By the time of the New Testament these traditions were regarded as very important, for instance:
+By the time of the New Testament, these traditions were regarded as very important, for instance:

 “…the Jews do not eat unless they carefully wash their hands, thus observing the traditions of the elders … and there are many other things which they have received in order to observe, such as the washing of cups and pitchers and copper pots.“ (Mark 7:3-4)

-“I was advancing in Judaism beyond many of my contemporaries among my countrymen, being more extremely zealous for my ancestral traditions” (Gal 1:14).
+“advancing in Judaism beyond many of my contemporaries among my countrymen, being more extremely zealous for my ancestral traditions” (Gal 1:14).

-But Christ condemned the “traditions of the elders” (Mark 7:3) as worthless “precepts of men” (Mark 7:1-13) that conflicted with “the commandment of God”.
+Christ condemned the “traditions of the elders” (Mark 7:3) as worthless “precepts of men” (Mark 7:1-13) that conflicted with “the commandment of God”.
 To the Jews He said:

 “You hypocrites, rightly did Isaiah prophesy of you: ‘this people honors me with their lips, but their heart is far away from me, but in vain do they worship me, teaching as doctrines the precepts of men.’”
-(Mat.
-15:7-9)
+(Matt 15:7-9)

 “Neglecting the commandment of God, you hold to the tradition of men.
 You are experts at setting aside the commandment of God in order to keep your tradition. … thus invalidating the word of God by your tradition which you have handed down.”
 (Mark 7:7-9, 13)